-After you verify that the new VM is functioning properly, the import process is complete; however, the system may continue to synchronize data between PMs to enable High Availability (HA) operation.
+After you verify that the new VM is functioning properly, the import process is complete; however, the system may continue to synchronize data between PMs to enable High Availability (HA) or Fault Tolerant (FT) operation.

 Note: The new VM and its associated volumes may be marked with warning symbols until the data has been synchronized and the VirtIO drivers are running.